viamrobotics/docs/docs/components/motor/_index.md

 ### DoCommand

 Execute model-specific commands that are not otherwise defined by the component API.
-For native models, model-specific commands are covered with each model's documentation.
+For built-in models, model-specific commands are covered with each model's documentation.
-If you are implementing your own motor and add features that have no native API method, you can access them with `DoCommand`.
+If you are implementing your own motor and add features that have no built-in API method, you can access them with `DoCommand`.

 {{< tabs >}}
 {{% tab name="Python" %}}